-- 26 Under clause 2.2.3(2)(f) of the Transpower IMs, if we approve the Project, Transpower may, after commissioning the relevant assets, include the actual costs of the assets in its regulatory asset base.
-Transpower may then recover those costs under the IPP as transmission charges allocated according to the transmission pricing methodology (TPM). - 27 Under clause 7.5.1(1)(c) of the Capex IM, Transpower has provided an estimate based on the currently applicable TPM of the increase in transmission charges from the expenditure relating to the Project. - 28 On 10 June 2020 the Electricity Authority issued new TPM guidelines to Transpower.
-Transpower is using the new TPM guidelines to develop a proposed new TPM to submit to the Electricity Authority by 30 June 2021 for its approval.
+- 22 Under clause 2.2.3(2)(f) of the Transpower IMs, if we approve the Project, Transpower may, after commissioning the relevant assets, include the actual costs of the assets in its regulatory asset base.
+Transpower may then recover those costs under the IPP 54 as transmission charges allocated according to the transmission pricing methodology (TPM).
+55 - 23 Under clause 7.5.1(1)(c) of the Capex IM, Transpower has provided an estimate based on the currently applicable TPM of the increase in transmission charges from the expenditure relating to the Project.56

-&lt;sup>43 See definitions of 'major capex' and 'base capex threshold' under clause 1.1.5(2) of the Capex IM.
+50 See definitions of 'major capex' and 'base capex threshold' under clause 1.1.5(2) of the Capex IM.

-&lt;sup>44 Capex IM, above n 2, at cl 7.4.1 and Schedule G.
+51 Capex IM, above n 2, at cl 7.4.1 and Schedule G.

-&lt;sup>45 Clause 9.2.1.
+52 Clause 9.2.1.